jason-napolitano/php-autoloader/README.md

+# PHP Autoloader
-> This is a PSR-4–compliant class loader that automatically discovers and indexes classes within registered
+> > This is a PSR-4–compliant class loader that automatically discovers and indexes classes within registered
 > namespace directories.
 As namespaces are registered, it recursively scans their directories, builds an optimized class
-> map for constant-time class resolution, and tracks all discovered PHP files without requiring repeated filesystem
+> map for class resolution, and tracks all discovered PHP files without requiring repeated filesystem lookups during
-> lookups during autoloading.
-In addition to loading classes, it provides rich introspection capabilities, including
+> autoloading.
+In addition to loading classes, it provides rich introspection capabilities, including access to registered
-> access to registered namespaces, discovered classes, available files, loaded files, unloaded files, and namespace
+> namespaces, discovered classes, available files, loaded files, unloaded files, and namespace hierarchies.
-> hierarchies.

-# How-to Guide:
+## How-to Guide:

-## Building the autoloader
+### Building the autoloader

 ```php
 use PHPAutoloader\Autoloader;